Best 11 Python Automation Tools for Testing for 2025

 2. Selenium WebDriver

 Selenium WebDriver is a powerful tool for automating web application testing.
-It allows developers to simulate user interactions with web elements, such as clicking buttons, filling forms, and navigating between pages.
+It allows developers to simulate user interactions with web elements, such as clicking buttons, filling out forms, and navigating between pages.
 Selenium supports multiple programming languages, including Python, and offers cross-browser compatibility.

 Pros